-UPDATED August 2019 rates: It costs $4/hour or $16/day to park at the Denver Airport's Economy lot.
-The East and West Garage costs $4/hour or $25/day.
-There is also valet parking available for $4/hour or $33/day.
-Denver Airport also has short-term parking for $5/hour.
-The cheapest parking is at 61st and Peña for $4/day or $2 for 12 hours.
+UPDATED May 2021 rates: It costs $4/hour or $16/day to park at the DEN Airport's Economy parking lot.
+The East and West lot Garage costs $4/hour or $25/day.
+There is also valet parking lot open and available for $4/hour or $33/day.
+DEN Airport also has short-term parking for $5/hour.
+The cheapest parking east or west is at 61st and Peña for $4/day or $2 for 12 hours.

-The cheapest parking at DIA is at 61st and Peña for $4/day or $2 for 12 hours.
-The lot is open 24 hours and only for pre-pay parking.
+The cheapest parking lot at DIA is west at 61st and Peña for $4/day or $2 for 12 hours.
+The parking lot is open 24 hours and only for pre-pay parking.

 What's the address of your parking lot?

 You should receive an e-mail within 10 minutes of your parking purchase with the address and name of the parking facility at which you'll be parking.
 If it's hard to pull up the address on your GPS or maps, we suggest checking out our parking partner facilities’ website (by Googling their name), or by calling their number provided in your reservation.

 We appreciate you giving us a chance, and know this isn't how you're used to purchasing parking.
 That's why we offer free parking cancellations at any time — no questions asked.

 How much does it cost to park at the Denver Airport?

 The garage is $25 per day, the economy lot is $16 per day.

 Where is the cheapest parking at DIA?

 The cheapest parking for DIA is with On Air Parking at $3.75 per day.